 Connecting children with their own local heritage and ecology through education and hands-on immersion into Rancho & Chumash living is the focus of our experiential learning programs.

 School Field Trips:

 We provide field trips for over 1,500 students a year.
 Popular programs book quickly, so make your reservations today.
-We offer three Docent-Led Education Programs available for 3rd, 4th & 5th-grade classes.
+We offer Docent-Led Education Programs available for 3rd, 4th & 5th-grade classes.

-School field trip tours are available for 3rd, 4th & 5th-grade classrooms on the Central Coast.
+School field trip tours are available for 3rd, 4th & 5th-grade classrooms on Thursday or Fridays.
 All school tours are aligned with California Common Core State Standards.
 Field trips book quickly on a first come basis.
-Book your tour early.
+Book your field trip early.

-Some of the Learning Stations for the Cultural Field Trip are described below.
+The Learning Stations for the Cultural & Nature Field Trip are described below.

 Tour of the Adobe – Learn how the Dana Family lived over 150 years ago by touring the house they lived in.
 Learn the functions of the many rooms and how they differ to modern homes.

 Dancing – Learn Mexican folk dances that the Dana children may have danced at a Fiesta at Rancho Nipomo.

 Branding – Learn what the brands were used for and how to read them.
 Design your own brand and participate in a round-up.